When I ask ask people about their approach to continuous integration, I often hear a response like

 Some teams separate the activities of software development from software testing.
 One pattern is testing features when each feature is complete, during an integration and stabilisation phase.

-This allows teams to maintain a master branch that they think works, with uncertain work in progress in isolation.
+This allows teams to maintain a main branch that they think works, with uncertain work in progress in isolation.

 However thorough our automated, manual, and exploratory testing we’re never going to have perfect software quality.
 Integration-testing might be a pattern to ensure integrated code meets some arbitrary quality bar but it won’t be perfect.

-Again, this sort of approach requires being comfortable with master being imperfect.
+Again, this sort of approach requires being comfortable with main being imperfect.
 Or perhaps a recognition that it is always going to be imperfect, whatever we do.

 “but we need to be able to do bugfixes”